-During a time when my partner was severely depressed, writing became a powerfully cathartic way to express my emotional turmoil.
+During a time when my partner was severely depressed, writing became a way to express my emotional turmoil.
 Writing my heart onto the page was a source of deep self-awareness and intuitive guidance.
 My women's poetry group was my circle of support when my partner took his life.
-I began to perform poetry by memorizing it and acting it out dramatically in order to create an intimate connection with the audience.
+Soon after this, I began to perform poetry by memorizing it and acting it out dramatically in order to create an intimate and supportive connection with the audience.
+I traveled as featured poet nationally and created bilingual performances, held in both Santa Fe and eventually in Puerto Vallarta, Mexico.

 The idea of writing circles came after the devastating loss of my son, also from suicide.
-I wrote toward healing after living through shattering grief.
-Writing became my spiritual practice and teaching a way to pass along my process.
+I wrote my way toward healing after surviving shattering grief.
+Writing became my spiritual practice and teaching writing workshops was a way to pass along my healing process.

 I have facilitated writing workshops since 1994, including at Cornerstone's support groups, the Women & Spirituality conference at MSU Mankato, All About the Journey healing center, The Aliveness Project, Unity Minneapolis, El Colegio High School, and Celebrate Yourself and Fabric (formerly Jacob's Well) women's retreats.
 I received 2008 and 2009 McKnight grants through COMPAS Community Art Program to teach writing workshops for youth in crisis.
 The project at SafeZone and Face to Face Academy developed into an art installation showcasing their recorded writings.
 When it was noted that students' reading scores improved, I was hired as Face to Face's writing instructor.